 |Shopping cart is empty.|

-Mild Spring weather led to excellent fruit-set and slightly above average crop levels.
+Warm Spring weather led to excellent fruit-set and above average yields.

 Whole-bunches of Chardonnay were pressed while cool.
 The juice settled for around 15 hours before racking to barrel with high solids content.
-Fermentation with wild yeast took place in 25% new French 500 litre puncheons (Mercurey, D’Aquitane and Saint Martin), with the remainder in one, two and three year old French puncheons.
+Fermentation with wild yeast took place in 25% new French 500 litre puncheons (D’Aquitane cooperage), with the remainder in one, two and three year old French puncheons.
 Ferment temperatures were kept low to maintain fruit freshness.
-Once fermentation was complete the wine was sulphured immediately with no malolactic fermentation.
-The wine remained on yeast lees in barrel for 10 months, stirred occasionally during the early stages of maturation to enhance mid-palate complexity.
-Bottled on 04/02/16.
+Once fermentation was complete the wine was sulphured.
+No malolactic fermentation was encouraged, although in the warm and early vintage some did occur concurrently with the primary ferment.
+The wine remained on yeast lees in barrel for 10 months, and was bottled on 01/02/17.

-Pale straw colour.
-The mild end to the growing season has produced a beautifully balanced wine with a nose of white peach, almonds and citrus.
-The intense palate exhibits delicious stone fruit balanced by a line of citrus freshness through the long finish.
+Straw colour.
+The warm and early growing season in 2016 produced a slightly richer example of our Yarra Chardonnay with a nose of white peach, almond meal and citrus.
+The palate exhibits delicious line and length, the front-palate stone fruit flavours balanced by a line of natural acidity.

 13.5% alcohol Screwcap